 Infrastructures for Compliance

-Students requesting admission to undergraduate degree programs shall:
+Students requesting admission to undergraduate cyber security degree programs shall:

 - Have earned an Associate’s degree or foreign equivalent from an appropriately accredited institution that is listed in the International Handbook of Universities, accredited by an agency recognized by the US Secretary of Education, and/or the Council for Higher Education Accreditation (CHEA).